enkidevs/curriculum/mongodb/intro/crud-ii/save-method.md

 }
 ```

-To replace it with a new document with the corrected information, we can easily do so like this:
+To replace it with a new document with the corrected information, we can do so like this:
 ```javascript
 db.pokemon.save({
   "_id": ObjectId(